Preparing for Orientation

 Parking for In-Person Programs

-Parking for your program will be in Lots 127 and 128 (next to the Convocation Center), which can be found on the Campus Parking Map.
-If you are using a GPS or other map service, please use the following address to arrive at the designated parking location: 95 Richland Avenue, Athens, OH 45701.
-Participants can use the entrances from West Green Drive or South Shafer Street.
-Accessible parking will be available in the portion of Lot 128 nearest to the intersection of South Shafer Street and Richland Avenue.
+Parking for your program will be in Lot 129 (next to Peden Stadium), which can be found on the Campus Parking Map.
+If you are using a GPS or other map service, please use the following address to arrive at the designated parking location: 100 Richland Avenue, Athens, OH 45701.
 When you arrive to the parking lot, our staff will give you a parking permit for you to place on your dashboard.
 This parking permit will only be valid for the day of the program.
-Participants staying on campus the night before their orientation program will receive their parking permit upon arrival for the overnight accommodations.

 Things to Bring to In-Person Programs